-Before asking the Ombudsman’s Office for help with your application or petition, you should first try to resolve the problem with USCIS by using the following methods:
+Before asking the Ombudsman’s Office for help with an application or petition, you first should try to resolve the problem with USCIS by using all of the following methods:

 While there is no time limit to complete this form, this form cannot be saved.
 Your session will time out after 20 minutes of inactivity.

 You will need to have the following information available in order to complete this form, if applicable: (1) A-Number; (2) All USCIS receipt numbers related to each application or petition; (3) Documents submitted to or received from USCIS; (4) Attorney/Accredited Representative information, if represented; and (5) Other information or documentation that is important to the case.